The law on housing eligibility

 - from 16 November 2023, Class O, a person who left Israel, Palestine, Lebanon, or the occupied territories

-- expected sometime in June or July 2024, a survivor of transnational marriage abandonment and a person with limited leave (other than a person in Class F or Class J) who has successfully applied to have their ‘no public funds’ condition lifted.
+- from 20 December 2024, a survivor of transnational marriage abandonment (Class P) and a person with limited leave (other than a person in Class F or Class J) who has successfully applied to have their ‘no public funds’ condition lifted (Class Q).

 The rules about the eligibility of EEA nationals from 1 January 2021, in Regulations 4 and 6 of the Welsh Regulations apply in exactly the same way as in Regulations 4 and 6 of the English Regulations (SI 2020 No 1209, Regs 3(3), 11(w); SI 2020 No 1309, schedule 4 paras 1, 2, 3(z)).